LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Reduces request time from milliseconds to microseconds
   * Best and easiest option to improve DynamoDB peformance
   * If asked about NoSQL with in-memory caching => DAX

+### AWS DB Migration Service (AWS DMS):
+  * Service to transition supported sources to relation DB, data warehouses, streaming platforms, and other data stores in AWS without new code (or any?)
+  * Sources:
+    * On-premises and EC2 DBs: Oracle, MS SQL Server, MySQL, MariaDB, postgres, mongoDB, SAP, DB2
+    * Azure: Azure SQL DB
+    * Amazon RDS: all including Aurora
+    * S3
+  * Targets
+    * On-premises and EC2 DBs: Oracle, MS SQL Server, MySQL, MariaDB, postgres, SAP
+    * Amazon RDS: all including Aurora
+    * Amazon Redshift
+    * DynamoDB
+    * S3
+    * Elastic Search service
+    * Kinesis Data Streams
+    * DocumentDB
+  * Homogenous migration: Oracle => Oracle
+  * Heteregenous: Oracle => Aurora
+  * EC2 server runs replication software, as well as continuous data replication using Change Data Capture (CDC) [for new deltas] and DMS
+  * Can pre-create target tables manually or use AWS Schema Conversion Tool (SCT) [runs on the same server] to create some/all of the target tables, indices, views, etc. (only necessary for heterogeneous case)

 ## Analytics